 - We have taken steps in line with guidance from the U.S. Centers for Disease Control and Prevention, or CDC, and the State of California to protect the health and safety of our employees and the community.
-In particular, the Company has implemented remote work arrangements for non-essential employees since March 17, 2020. - We are working closely with our clinical trial sites to monitor and attempt to minimize the potential impacts of the evolving COVID-19 outbreak on patient enrollment, continued participation of patients already enrolled in our clinical studies, protocol compliance, data quality, and overall study integrity.
+In particular, the Company has implemented remote work arrangements for non-essential employees since March 17, 2020. - We are working closely with our clinical trial sites to monitor and attempt to minimize the potential impacts of the evolving COVID-19 pandemic on patient enrollment, continued participation of patients already enrolled in our clinical studies, protocol compliance, data quality, and overall study integrity.
 Some specific actions we have taken in the United States include the use of remote study monitoring, temporarily increasing study site budget overhead rates, providing additional transportation service options for patients to attend study site visits and focusing on new patient enrollment only at study sites with appropriate backup resource plans in place and where the local COVID-19 situation allows.
-In the months of March and April 2020, the rate of missed study visits remained <5%.
-As of now, we have not experienced significant delays to our ongoing or planned clinical trials; however, this could change rapidly depending on the dynamics of the pandemic. - In the first quarter of 2020, we activated DAZZLE study sites in the EU, but due to the pandemic we deferred study patient screening.
-We expect to begin patient recruitment activities at certain sites in the EU in the second quarter of 2020 as guided by the local COVID-19 situation. - To minimize the potential for disruption of our planned pivotal studies of KSI-301, we are currently refining the study designs, including sample size and country selection.
-We currently plan to start enrollment of our pivotal DME and RVO studies in the late third quarter of 2020 or early fourth quarter of 2020, and the pivotal study in non-proliferative DR in the fourth quarter of 2020, dependent on the continued evolution of the COVID-19 pandemic.
-With these planned pivotal study starts, we believe we are still on track to achieve our "2022 Vision" objective of filing a single BLA in 2022 for KSI-301 in wAMD, DME and RVO. - Our supply chain and manufacturing activities remain intact, and we do not currently anticipate disruptions to our supply of KSI-301 due to COVID-19.
+Since the month of March 2020, the rate of missed study visits has remained <5%.
+As of now, we have not experienced significant delays to our ongoing or planned clinical trials; however, this could change rapidly depending on the dynamics of the pandemic. - In June 2020, we restarted patient recruitment activities at certain sites in EU countries.
+DAZZLE study sites in the EU were activated in the first quarter of 2020, but we deferred study patient enrollment until June due to the pandemic. - To minimize the potential for disruption of our pivotal studies of KSI-301, we have refined our study designs, including sample size and country selection.
+We began enrollment of our pivotal DME (GLEAM and GLIMMER) and RVO (BEACON) studies in the third quarter of 2020 in the United States and aim to initiate the pivotal study in non-proliferative DR (GLOW) in the first quarter of 2021, dependent on the continued evolution of the COVID-19 pandemic.
+Ex-U.S. clinical trial application submissions are underway for GLEAM, GLIMMER and BEACON.
+We believe we are still on track to achieve our "2022 Vision" objective of filing a single BLA in 2022 for KSI-301 in wet AMD, DME and RVO. - Our supply chain and manufacturing activities remain intact, and we do not currently anticipate disruptions to our supply of KSI-301 due to COVID-19.

 We will continue to monitor the COVID-19 situation closely.
-The ultimate impact of the COVID-19 pandemic on our business operations is highly uncertain and subject to change.
+The ultimate impact of the ongoing COVID-19 pandemic on our business operations remains highly uncertain and subject to change.
 We do not yet know the full extent of potential delays or impacts on our business, our clinical trials, healthcare systems or the global economy as a whole.
+See also the section titled "Risk Factors" for additional information on risks and uncertainties related to the evolving COVID-19 pandemic.